ulfschneider/ulf.website/content/posts/sports/2021-10-07-fairlight-strael-build-notes.md

 For the weight of Shimano´s brake hoses and their electronic wiring I found some data on [Cyclingweekly](https://www.cyclingweekly.com/products/shimano-dura-ace-9200-12-speed-semi-wireless-groupset-launched).
 Those weights are separately added to the figures.

 The crankset weights are without Powermeter.
 The weights of the SRAM cranks are from [r2-bike](https://r2-bike.com/).
 Please note, the AXS Red crankset is *more than 100 gram lighter than the Dura Ace* cranks.
-I think that´s to some extent because the rings of the SRAM AXS gearing are smaller.
-Nevertheless, that weight saving is impressive.
+I don´t know what part attributes to the smaller chainrings of AXS gearing, and what to the carbon crank arms.
+Anyway, that weight saving is impressive.

 <div class="full-bleed pdx">
   <table class="mrx-auto">